lvb2104/nest-microservices/README.md

 This service is designed to run complex classification algorithms in a production environment:

 - It provides a dedicated microservice for computationally intensive classification logic
-- It supports scalability by allowing multiple instances behind a NATS queue group
+- It supports scalability by allowing multiple instances behind a message queue
 - The classification logic is isolated, enabling independent updates and improvements

 ### Notifications Service